shimmy1996/blog/content/_index.en.md

 5672 AC27 2669 A07A BD28 0896 ACC6 C791 312C F84D
 ```

+If you are not in a hurry, consider paying a visit to [my friends](/en/friends/) as well.

 All contents on this site are licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0).